jpellman/wiki.libjpel.so/Academic-Computing.rst

 * sudo_ was made at SUNY Buffalo in the early to mid 80s.

-* `The Stanford Integrated Digital Library Project`_ effectively morphed into Google
+* `The Stanford Integrated Digital Library Project`_ effectively morphed into Google (interestingly enough it looks like Eolas_ also was planning on submitting `a proposal`_ for the same NSF initiative)

 * Kermit_ (Columbia site `here <http://www.columbia.edu/kermit/>`__)